aldesantis/api-on-rails/book/chapter-1/3-respect-rest.md

 - because there is no mandatory vocabulary for expressing operation types, there is no guarantee of operation safety, idempotence or cacheability (these are all things that come for free with HTTP);
 - there is tight coupling between the client and the server, which means most server-side changes require the clients to be updated accordingly.

+The rigidness of SOAP is, at the same time, an advantage: since both the server and the client must adhere to a pre-defined contract, any violations of the contract are easy to spot automatically.

 ### XML-RPC

 - History